-- S6.3.1 Design Spec Sheet A completed SUPRA SAEINDIA Design Spec Sheet must be submitted. - S6.3.2 The SUPRA SAEINDIA Design Spec Sheet template can be found at www.suprasaeindia.org.
+- S6.3.1 Design Spec Sheet A completed SUPRA SAEINDIA Design Spec Sheet must be submitted. - S6.3.2 The SUPRA SAEINDIA Design Spec Sheet template will be shared later.
 Do not alter or reformat the template prior to submission. - S6.3.3 The design judges realize that final design refinements and vehicle development may cause the submitted figures to diverge slightly from those of the completed vehicle.
-For

-- specifications that are subject to tuning, an anticipated range of values may be appropriate. - S6.3.4 The Design Report and the Design Spec Sheet, while related, are independent documents and must be submitted as two (2) separate files,
+For specifications that are subject to tuning, an anticipated range of values may be appropriate. - S6.3.4 The Design Report and the Design Spec Sheet, while related, are independent documents and must be submitted as two (2) separate files, from the front, top, and side.